 - The name of the group, if known.

 - The exact location.

 - The size of the group.

 - Weapons involved.

 - What is the group doing?

 - Damaging property

-- Making threats
+- o Making threats

-- Holding signs
+- o Holding signs

 - Do they have shouting/chanting amplification devices?

 Avoid the area of the disturbance.
 Avoid provoking or obstructing demonstrators.